donnemartin/system-design-primer/solutions/system_design/scaling_aws/README.md

     * Allow the web server to respond to incoming requests from:
         * 80 for HTTP
         * 443 for HTTPS
-        * 22 for SSH to only whitelisted IPs
+        * 22 for SSH to only allowlisted IPs
     * Prevent the web server from initiating outbound connections

 *Trade-offs, alternatives, and additional details:*